-Project READY: Reimagining Equity and Access for Diverse Youth, led by UNC School of Information and Library Science (SILS) Professor Sandra Hughes-Hassell and Research Associate Casey Rawson, received the UNC-Chapel Hill Office of the Provost Engaged Scholarship Award on April 9.
+Project READY: Reimagining Equity and Access for Diverse Youth, led by UNC School of Information and Library Science (SILS) Professor Sandra Hughes-Hassell and Research Associate Casey Rawson, has received the UNC-Chapel Hill Office of the Provost Engaged Scholarship Award.
 UNC Chancellor Carol Folt and Provost Robert Blouin presented the award at Carolina’s 2018 Public Service Awards celebration on April 9.

 Project READY was recognized for the strong partnership forged by researchers and educators at SILS, the Wake County Public School System, and North Carolina Central University.
 An Institute of Museum and Library Science (IMLS) grant-funded initiative, Project READY aims to create, refine, and disseminate a professional development curriculum for school librarians and other educators focused on racial equity and culturally sustaining pedagogy.

 During the 2017-2018 school year, the program worked with teams of school librarians, literacy coaches, and classroom teachers from Wake County Public Schools to implement the curriculum.
 Using what they learned through these face-to-face sessions, the Project READY team members are now developing an online curriculum that can be used by librarians and educators across the country.

 Rawson, who completed her PhD at SILS in 2017, addressed the audience at the Public Service Awards ceremony.
 She thanked all of Project READY’s partners, particularly Teresa Bunner and Kendra Allen (MSLS ’08) at Wake County Schools, Pauletta Bracy from NC Central University, and members of the SILS project team, including faculty members Claudia Gollop and Brian Sturm and current doctoral student Kimberly Hirsh.